qkost/raiders-of-the-lost-dice/NPCs/Malachai, The Barbed Ruin.md

 **SECOND PACT**

 The scribe, **Malachai**, agrees to immediately bestow upon the recipient an Epic Boon which will last until the recipient's death.
-This Epic Boon is selected by the recipient from the following:
+One (1) Epic Boon is selected by the recipient from the following:
 * Boon of Combat Prowess
 * Boon of Dimensional Travel
 * Boon of Energy Resistance